 Prof. Kofler describes five stages (M1 to M4, with sub-forms):

 M1 are acute initial stages β between 0.5 and 2 cm in size, not always painful yet, easily overlooked.
-These are the precursors to the more severe forms.
-Recognizing and treating M1 saves a lot of trouble.
+These are the precursors to the worse forms.
+Those who recognize and treat M1 save themselves a lot of trouble.

-M2 are the typical acute, ulcer-like lesions larger than 2 cm in diameter β bright red, strawberry-like, nodular, with a putrid odor.
-Extremely painful at the slightest touch.
-The cow relieves pressure on the foot, walks gingerly, or paces back and forth.
+M2 are the typical acute, ulcerative lesions larger than 2 cm in diameter β bright red, strawberry-like, nodular, with a foul odor.
+Highly painful at the slightest touch.
+The cow relieves the foot, walks stiffly, or shuffles back and forth.

-M3 is the transitional stage after treatment β a scab forms, and the pain subsides.
+M3 is the transitional stage after treatment β a crust forms, and the pain subsides.

-M4 is the chronic stage with white to gray-brown hyperkeratosis (= horn thickening) and wart-like growths.
-No longer painful β but still infectious, because Treponemes survive in encapsulated form in deeper skin layers.
+M4 is the chronic stage with white to gray-brown hyperkeratoses (= horn thickenings) and wart-like growths.
+No longer painful β but still infectious, because treponemes survive in encapsulated form in deeper skin layers.

 Prof. Kofler is unequivocal:

-"Since Mortellaro is a multifactorial disease, the identification and elimination of existing deficiencies regarding the hygiene of walking and resting surfaces, housing, stocking density, stress, and feeding constitute an essential, if not the most important, measure for treatment and prevention β merely applying some medication to the skin lesion has no lasting effect whatsoever." β A.Prof.
+"Since Mortellaro is a multifactorial disease, the identification and elimination of existing deficiencies regarding the hygiene of walking and resting areas, housing, stocking density, stress, and feeding constitute an essential, if not the most important, measure for treatment and prevention β simply applying some medication to the skin lesion has no lasting effect whatsoever." β A.Prof.
 Dr. Johann Kofler, Vetmeduni Vienna

-This is the central message: Without improving hygiene and stable conditions, any treatment remains piecemeal.
+This is the central message: Without improving hygiene and stable conditions, any treatment remains fragmented.

-For the herd: Foot baths as a preventive measure β for at least 6 to 8 weeks, twice weekly.
-The hoof must be immersed in the solution at least 2 to 3 times; the foot bath must be at least 3.60 m long and 0.7 m wide.
+For the herd: Footbaths as a preventive measure β for at least 6 to 8 weeks, twice a week.
+The claw must be submerged in the solution at least 2 to 3 times; the footbath must be at least 3.60 m long and 0.7 m wide.

-And then β and this is where Steinkraft comes in β Prof. Kofler explicitly recommends: "Disinfection of cubicles with alkaline bedding materials (lime components) 1β2 times per week."
+And then β and this is where Steinkraft comes in β Prof. Kofler explicitly recommends: "Cubicle disinfection with alkaline bedding materials (lime components) 1β2 times per week."

 The lime bath β so simple, so effective

 The lime bath after the milking parlor is one of the simplest and most effective measures against Mortellaro.
-After milking, the cow walks through a basin with STALLKRAFT bedding or pure calcium carbonate β the hooves are covered with the finest, alkaline lime powder - and with zeolite powder in the case of Stallkraft.
-This dries the hoof, binds moisture, and inhibits the Treponeme-friendly moist environment directly on the hoof skin.
+After milking, the cow walks through a basin with STALLKRAFT bedding or pure carbonated lime β the hooves are covered with finest, alkaline lime powder, and with zeolite powder in the case of Stallkraft.
+This dries the hoof, binds moisture, and inhibits the treponeme-friendly moist environment directly on the claw skin.

 Leopold Tazreiter, Neustadtl an der Donau, reports:

-"We used to have Mortellaro hoof disease in the barn regularly.
-Since we started having the cows walk through a lime bath after the milking parlor, it has significantly decreased."
+"We used to have Mortellaro claw disease in the barn again and again.
+After we let the cows walk through a lime bath after the milking parlor, it has significantly decreased."

 And Herbert Grossauer from Maria Neustift: